Skip to Main Content

 How can I introduce the Writing Center to my students?

 The Writing Center offers orientations as a means to introduce our services to students.
-Typically, orientations are done in the center—though we can also come to your classroom—and last approximately 15–30 minutes.
+Typically, orientations are done in the library—though we can also come to your classroom—and last approximately 15–30 minutes.
 We give an overview of our services, walk your students through how to meet with us and what happens during a visit, and answer questions about what we do and how we do it.

 The Writing Center can also deliver workshops for your class or organization.
-We have presented in classes for a variety of degree programs about rhetorical choices in PowerPoint, how to write scholarship essays, basic outlining techniques, formatting college papers, citation styles, plagiarism, and more.
+We have presented in classes for a variety of degree programs on a number of topics.

 How do I request a Writing Center Orientation or Workshop?